-During the retreat you will receive a 40 minute Ayurvedic massage with Steve, helping you to unwind, relax and find your flow.
+Each day will consist of a gentle rhythm of rejuvenating yoga, fireside meditations, walks in nature, and delicious seasonal food.
+During the retreat you will receive a 40 minute Ayurvedic yoga massage with Steve, leaving you deeply relaxed in mind and spirit, and an introduction to shamanic journeying.
 We will share 3 delicious locally sourced vegetarian meals each day, and you will have time for relaxation and quiet contemplation.
 It’s up to you how much you participate; the space is yours to hold as you wish.

 Arrive from 4pm onwards on Friday